sajjadahammad/E-Cart/README.md

 A simple shopping-cart done using react.js

-To install the dependency:
+To install the dependency:-
     yarn

-To run the project type:
+To run the project type:-
     yarn dev